henrytso/BadmintonTracker/README.md

 ### Intended Use
 Badminton Tracker is built to be an tool that members **want** to opt-into; "I am happy to play my fair share of time and want for others to have the same opportunity."
 A player's `play_density` is not the focus of attention - it is hidden by default. \
 \
-Imagined use case: Player A (who has played 1/3 intervals) says to Player B (who has played 2/3 intervals), "Excuse me, I noticed my `play_density` is 33%, but your `play_density` is 67%.
+Imagined use case: \
+Player A (who has played 1/3 intervals) says to Player B (who has played 2/3 intervals), "Excuse me, I noticed my `play_density` is 33%, but your `play_density` is 67%.
 I was unable to sign up for next interval, but you did, which would make my `play_density` 25% and yours 75% after next interval.
 Can I take your place for the next interval?"
 If I were Player B, I am happy to let Player A play in my place if it upholds the ideal integrity of our open-play.

-### Solutions - solvable by Badminton Tracker

 ### Extending Badminton Tracker
 * Suggested signup priority queue - also using past session data (e.g. last session, this player was unlucky and only played 30 / 75 minutes they were present)